How to Tile a Kitchen Splashback

 - The first step of tiling a kitchen splashback is to prep the surface.
 Make sure your plasterboard is free of any lumps or bumps that may interfere with your tiling.
 Add protective sheets over your benchtops to protect them from any tile adhesive and grout.

-- Make sure you have something to support the tiles – a benchtop is ideal.
+- Make sure you have something to support the tiles—a benchtop is ideal.
 But if you’re tiling between two cupboards and want to continue a clean line of tiles, temporarily attach a block of wood in line with the benchtop to support the tiles that will sit between the cupboards.

 - Prepare your tile adhesive (mastic).
 I recommend Drymastic Tile Adhesive or Monoflex Tile Adhesive.
 If it’s a powder adhesive like these, you want to mix it until it’s of toothpaste consistency.

 - Next, select a starting point above a benchtop and use a 6 or 8mm notch trowel to carefully apply a line of mastic to cover the area on one row of tiles.
 Start at the bottom and push the trowel up to apply the mastic.
 If you are laying mosaic tiles, use a 6mm notch trowel.
-Otherwise use an 8mm notch trowel.
+Otherwise, use an 8mm notch trowel.

 - Lay down the first row of tiles to form the foundation for the following rows.
 Use spaces to ensure the tiles are lined up and evenly spaced.
 Check they are level using a spirit level.

 - At the end of the row, you will likely need to cut your tiles for a perfect fit.
-To do this, place the tile upside down on the tile cutter and run the cutting blade along the time, applying pressure to break it.
+To do this, place the tile upside down on the tile cutter and run the cutting blade along the tile, applying pressure to break it.

 - Lay the cut tile with the cut end butting into the corner or architraves.